narenmanoharan/gpt-code-assistant/CONTRIBUTING.md

 3. Press the "Create pull request" button.
 4. Now we wait for the maintainers to review your pull request!
 5. Once your pull request has been reviewed and the branch passes all tests, it will be merged into the main branch.
 6. Congratulations!
-You've successfully contributed to gpt-code-search!
+You've successfully contributed to gpt-code-assistant!

 ## Code review process